 ‘Protecting your greatest asset – YOU’ is a short talk designed to assist people affected by drought, although it is applicable to anyone who is ‘doing it tough’.
 The talk offers some self-help strategies to take care of yourself and others.
 It also gives some guidelines on when to seek additional help, and where to go for that help.
 20:03 minutes published 29 July 2014 by FutureBeefAu.

-Two–thirds of Queensland is drought declared and we are potentially facing a second failed wet season.
+Nearly two-thirds of Queensland drought declared and we are potentially facing another drier than average wet season.
 The few patchy rainfall events have brought limited relief to areas desperately needing it.
-Even if it rains in the next few weeks, it may be too late for useful pasture growth, so it’s timely to review and critically reflect on drought action plans and develop a way forward.
+With stored soil moisture low, significant frequent rainfall events will be required over the coming season to produce useful pasture growth, so it’s timely to review and critically reflect on drought action plans and develop a way forward.
 In this webinar recording, FutureBeef senior extension officer Roger Sneath discusses:

 - the current situation and the year ahead: developing forage budgets, adjusting cattle numbers and long term planning